 TFM practitioners live with a small group of children and young people (up to 4 per house), providing support 24-hours a day in a family-style setting.

 TFM was developed in the United States and has more than 40 years of research evidence.
-The model was formally recognised by the American Psychological Association as an evidence-based practice in 2003 and was listed on the California Evidence-Based Clearinghouse for Child Welfare (CEBC) in 2008.
+The model was formally recognised by the American Psychological Association as an evidence-based practice in 2003.

 Goals of TFM

-TFM practitioners receive thorough training in caring for vulnerable children and young people, and can help them:
+TFM practitioners receive thorough training in caring for vulnerable children and young people, and help them:

 - learn how to form healthy family relationships